AdaCore/aws/readme.txt

    The log file-name's timestamp has been removed when Split_Mode is None.
    This makes the naming compatible with logrotate but may be incompatible with external handling of log files.

+   The AWS.Messages.Match helper routine has been moved to AWS.Utils.

+   The AWS.Messages.Does_Not_Match helper routine has been removed, use "not Match" instead.

 Obsolescent features